SP5GW/Crystal_Radio_Receiver/README.md

 Contrary to common believe that crystal radio unit always include RLC parallel resonant circuit, design described here is based on serial resonant RLC circuit consisting of random wire antenna and the coil.
 Random wire antenna provides capacitance required to form together with the coil serial LC resonant circuit.

 To decrease impact of relatively low detector stage impedance on quality Q of LC circuit, tapped coil is used (autotransformer configuration).
 In ealry designs both tap and also coil itself was often skipped.
-In such implementation signal level reaching detector stage would be higher, but there will be very poor or no selectivity.
+In such implementation signal level reaching detector stage would be higher (assuming detector input impedance will be higher then the one of coil), but there will be very poor or no selectivity.

 Compromise between output signal strenth and selectivity is a main challange of crystal radio design.

 In discussed circuit, crystal has been replaced with germanium diode.
 Half-wave rectifier has been also replaced with full rectifier configuration in actual implementation.
-This however did not lead to any improvments in signal quality or strength since benefit of increased output voltage has been ofsetted by incresed load (x2) put by this type of rectifier compared to its half wave variant.
+This however did not lead to any improvments in signal quality or strength since benefit of increased output voltage has been ofsetted by incresed load (x2) put by this type of rectifier on the coil compared to its half wave variant.
 This is the reason for leaving half wave recifier on all drawings mentioned in this section.

 Experiments were made with use of more common Shotkeys diodes, but were not successful (not possible to detect any signals).